podstudio/psblog/source/blog/2014-02-23-angular-testing-directives.html.markdown

 ~~~~

-This is a good starting point that I use whenevr I want to begin testing a new directive of mine.
+This is a good starting point that I use whenever I want to begin testing a new directive of mine.
 Feel free to add or remove anything as you see fit.
 Let's take a look at this step by step.

 ~~~~ ruby
   var element, $scope, httpBackend, compile, dScope;